 The Livonian Brothers of the Sword built Cesis Castle in 1209 during their crusades across the Baltic lands.
 From this stronghold, the German knights battled in succession Russian, Polish, Swedish, and yet more Russian foes.
 The castle, then known by its German name Wenden, was finally destroyed during the Great Northern War.

 Today, visitors can explore the crumbling towers, passages, and dungeon with candlelit lanterns.
-Amazingly, we were the only people there.
+Amazingly, I was the only person there.

 In the 18th century, Earl von Zievers built a manor, or New Castle, on the grounds and incorporated parts of the medieval structure into the design.
 Used by the Latvian army during World War I and then converted into an apartment building by the Soviets, today the beautifully restored manor houses the Cesis Art and History Museum.
 Visitors can climb to the top of the tower for unbeatable views of the Old Town.

 Old Cesis is anchored by the 13th century St John’s Church whose tower soars above the skyline.
 A marketplace once nestled in the shadow of the church and formed the medieval town center.
 Although few structures from that era remain, the street layout and land plots are unchanged.
 The 18th century buildings have been meticulously restored giving the hamlet the feel of a historical film set.
 It’s easy to imagine walking through a wardrobe into this perfect snowy world, because how else could such a place exist?!